Rebar — Structural Memory for Claude Code by Brian PyattRebar — Structural Memory for Claude Code by Brian Pyatt

 The Challenge

 Claude Code is a powerful AI coding tool, but it forgets everything between sessions.
 Every time you start a new session, you have to re-explain your architecture, your conventions, your in-progress work, and your project context — from scratch.
-For developers working on complex, long-running projects, this meant hours of repeated context-setting.
+On a solo project that's annoying.
+On a client project juggling multiple codebases, it's a real cost in time, tokens, and consistency.
 The challenge: build a persistent memory layer that captures, validates, and compounds project knowledge automatically.

 What I Built